heroku/heroku-buildpack-testrunner/README.md

 Buildpack Testrunner
 =====================
-A simple unit testing framework for testing buildpacks.
+A simple unit testing framework for testing buildpacks based on [shUnit2](http://code.google.com/p/shunit2/).
 It provides utilities for loading buildpacks and capturing and asserting their behavior.
-It is currently based on [shUnit2](http://code.google.com/p/shunit2/), but could be extended to support other testing frameworks.
+It can be run locally, part of a continuous integration system, or even directly on Heroku as a buildpack itself.
+To run the testrunner locally, see the Setup and Usage sections.
+To run on Heroku, see the Running Buildpack Tests on Heroku section.

 Setup
 -----
-First clone this repository:
+To use the testrunner locally, first clone this repository:

     git clone git@github.com:heroku/heroku-buildpack-testrunner.git